Tom Gordon: Family

 Gordon has five children with four different women, none of whom he married.
 He is the father of Tamasha, Devaris (Dee), Thomas, Thomana, and Nicholas (Nick).

-His oldest son, Dee, plays for the Washington Nationals.
+His oldest son, Dee, most recently played for the Washington Nationals.
 His youngest son, Nick, was drafted fifth overall by the Minnesota Twins in the 2014 Major League Baseball draft and joined the Twins’ major league squad in 2021.

 Gordon is the guardian of Cleveland Guardians minor league pitcher Juan Hillman.

 One of Gordon's brothers, Anthony Gordon and his cousin Clyde "Pork Chop" Pough, played professional baseball.
 Anthony was drafted by the Seattle Mariners in the 26th round of the 1987 draft and played 7 minor league seasons.
-Pough was drafted in the third round by the Cleveland Indians a year later and played 7 seasons in MiLB followed by one season in the Mexican League and five in the Atlantic League.
+Pough was drafted in the third round by the Cleveland Indians a year later and played seven seasons in MiLB followed by one season in the Mexican League and five in the Atlantic League.

 In popular culture

 Gordon is mentioned by name in the title, and frequently referred to in the Stephen King novel The Girl Who Loved Tom Gordon.